-Encouraged by her Elders, she entered politics shortly after leaving school.
-In 1985, she was elected into Yukon’s Legislative Assembly as Member for Vuntut Gwitchin, a position she held until 1992.
-During this time, she was selected by the Elders of the Gwitchin Nation to act as a spokesperson on behalf of the Gwitchin people for the preservation of the Porcupine Caribou Herd.
-In 1991 she was awarded the National Wildlife Federation’s Conservation and Achievement Award, and the Goldman Prize in 2002, one of the world’s highest profile awards for Conservation.
-From 1995 to 1998, due to concern of contaminants in traditional foods, she was the Environmental Manager for the Council of Yukon First Nations (CYFN).
+Encouraged by her Elders, Norma entered politics shortly after leaving school.
+In 1985, Norma was elected into Yukon’s Legislative Assembly as Member for Vuntut Gwich’in First Nation, a position she held until 1992.
+During this time, Norma was selected by the Elders of the Gwich’in Nation to act as a spokesperson on behalf of the Gwich’in people for the preservation of the Porcupine Caribou Herd.
+This caribou herd is the lifeblood of Norma’s people, including those living across northern Alaska and the Northwest Territories, and they are now at serious risk due to the recent opening of Arctic National Wildlife Refuge for oil and gas development.

 As a spokesperson, Norma travelled extensively throughout the world educating many people about the critical and inseparable relationship between the Gwich’in people and the Porcupine Caribou Herd, and about the devastating effects of the proposed industrial development.
 Her audiences have included grassroots Americans, United States Congressional members and Senators, world leaders, Indigenous communities throughout the Arctic and across North America, as well as appearances on Canadian, American and British network television.
 Stemming from this work, Norma had the opportunity to produce, direct and narrate several documentary films.
 Today Norma still finds herself educating people about the critical and inseparable relationship between the Gwich’in and the land.